 If you are referred to the ophthalmologist they can do a number of tests to diagnose RP.
 The testing process varies from person to person and may take more than one visit.
 The ophthalmologist may be able to say that you have RP after the first few sets of tests but it is often not possible in the early stages of the condition to define exactly what type of RP you have or what the likely long-term effects will be on your vision.

 It is important to ask your ophthalmologist to talk you through the tests and the results at each stage.
 None of the tests are painful but they can take a long time and be repetitive.
 You may be asked to have some or all of the following tests:

 Examining the back of your eye

-An examination of the retina is always carried out.
+Your retina will be examined each time you visit the hospital.
 You will be given eye drops to dilate your pupils to allow the ophthalmologist to see the back of your eye clearly.
 The dilating drops take about 30 minutes to work.
 They will make you sensitive to light and cause your vision to be blurry.
 The effects of the drops usually wear off in about six hours though sometimes it can take overnight.
 It is not safe to drive until the effects have worn off.

 Retinal photographs and fluorescein angiograms

 You may have photographs taken of your retina using a special camera.
 This photograph of the retina can be used for comparison during future visits as an additional way of tracking the progress of your RP.
 Your ophthalmologist may ask for a more specialised set of photographs to be taken using fluorescein dye.
 The yellow fluorescein dye is injected into a vein.
 It travels into the tiny blood vessels in your retina, and a series of photographs are taken.
 The dye in the blood vessels shows up changes in your retina that are not visible using normal photography.
 The fluorescein dye can make your skin look yellow for up to 24 hours.
 The dye is passed through the urine, which will be a deep yellow colour for about 24 hours.